 When you click on the menu, a sub-menu appears with a complete description:

-The clear and crisp categorization certainly makes the navigation easy and compelling for the customers.
+The clear and crisp categorization certainly makes navigation easy and compelling for the customers.
 As a result, customers get a user-friendly experience.

 5. Not paying attention to good website content

 It is essential to generate organic traffic to increase your conversions.
-However, it is not possible without a stellar website content strategy.
+However, it is not possible without a stellar website content strategy

-Be it your business's homepage or product description; the content should be relevant to your target customer base.
-It is also essential to create content that's search engine optimized.
+Be it your business's homepage or product description, the content should be relevant to your target customer base.
+It is also essential to create content that's search engine optimized

 Create compelling website content that converts prospects into loyal customers.